mtharrison/hackernews/README.md

 ##Usage

 The global installation will symlink an executable script and place it in your PATH.
-To use simply type:
+To use with hacker news simply type:

     hn

-or
+or for designer news:

     dn